Smart-Job-Portal/smart-job-portal-django/README.md

 ### API

 * Create APIs to support key functionalities in addition to your existing application.
-(You may reimplement the entire application using Django REST Framework (DRF) if you wish, but it's *not required*.)
+(You may reimplement the entire application using Django REST Framework (DRF) if you wish, but it's *not required*.)✅
-* Use JWT authentication
+* Use JWT authentication✅

 ### Authentication